 In reality, these are all simply words.
 There is no “right” or “wrong” without knowing exactly what is meant by them.
 Furthermore, even if a teacher instructs their students to “use arm weight” (for example), this does not mean that the teacher is effective in getting the students to do this.

 There is only one correct piano technique: the one that works.
-However, there are many diverse exercises and methods that can lead to this technique.
+However, there are many ways to get there.

 How do I avoid developing bad practice habits?